What is Braintree?

 - Fee transparency with the option to split out where bank fees have been added and checkout.com additions.

 All of this is great but yes, you guessed it, Checkout.com still only provides the payment service element of your revenue delivery infrastructure.
 And some services, like subscription management are still very manual and involve either using API calls or integrating with a separate tool.
-Equally, there is extra work on the compliance end as it’s on the seller to control 3DSecure (3DS) logic and manage sales tax compliance.
+Equally, there is extra work on the compliance end as it’s on you to control 3DSecure (3DS) logic and manage sales tax compliance.

 In short: The Checkout.com payment solution sits somewhere between Braintree and Adyen in terms of complexity.
 It’s more configurable than Adyen but processes like managing subscriptions, tax or PCI compliance are still very manual.